tdrivas/Education/README.md

 # Introduction

-This repository aims at introducing student and adults to the fundamentals of Computer Science
+This repository aims at introducing students and adults both fundamentals and trends of Computer Science

 ## Installation